jdpendleton/LabApi/README.md

 # LabTec
-An Domain Driven Application for managing Samples
+A Domain Driven Application for managing Samples

 ## Architecture